📖

 There are 2 abstraction layers of the library:

-This is a convenient way to get you started immediately.
+This is a convenient way to immediately.
 We have wrapped the underlying logic of data downloading, data pre-processing, and simulated Uniswap V3 pool together instantiation together, so you don't have to deal with the details.

 Low-Level: